RobiFox/angular-todo/README.md

   - Currently the text is barely visible when the background color's value is around 0.5
 - Better scroll bar
   - Scrollbar should be per list instead of the whole page
+- Select all, unselect all menubar
+  - Both for cards and Filter

 ## Considered ideas
 - Multiple tables (should be easy to do)